apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 <a href="https://github.com/Mellanox/SparkRDMA">https://github.com/Mellanox/SparkRDMA</a>.
-Note that the current prototype implementation supports two ways to store shuffle data between the stages: (1) shuffle data is stored like in vanilla Spark on disk.
-(2) data is stored in memory allocated and registered for RDMA transfer.
+Note that the current prototype implementation supports two ways to store shuffle data between the stages: (1) shuffle data is stored like in vanilla Spark in files, (2) data is stored in memory allocated and registered for RDMA transfer.
 <br/><br/>
 In constrast, the Crail approach is quite different.
 Crail was designed as a storage bus for intermediate data.
 We believe the Crail's modular architecture